Orleans man calls for changes after service guide dog attacked by another dog

 "Out of nowhere, a large German Shepherd off-leash ran up the hill and attacked Woody," Frost said.

 Frost says the incident happened last month on a city sidewalk along a busy stretch of St. Joseph Boulevard in Orléans, while his wife Loretta was taking Woody for a walk.
-A dog ran from a nearby home, attacking Woody.
+A dog ran from a nearby home, attacking Woody, he says.

 "Loretta had panicked because she thought that was the end of Woody," Frost says.